 Critics will say that romance is too formulaic.
 That if you know how it ends, there’s no point in reading it.
 Sorry, but no. What are the requirements of this genre?
 A romantic relationship between two (or more) people that ends hopefully, if not blindingly happily.
 That’s all there is to it.
 There are millions upon millions of stories to be told within that framework.
 There are subgrenres and sub-subgenres.
 There is so much room and variety here; we just ask for these two small things.

 No one asks for mysteries to not have a crime, or historicals to take place in the future, or fantasies to ditch all magical/mystical elements, or horrors to be bright and happy.
-Why is it okay to ask romance to remove the one thing expected of the genre?
+Why is it okay to ask romance to remove the one thing expected of the genre, an HEA?
 (Spoiler: it’s not okay.)
 If you want a sad or tragic ending, go read something else.
 You have the other 66% of the fiction market to choose from.
 It’s okay to switch back and forth between genres to get what you need from your books.
 Today alone, I read part of: a book on quantum physics, a sparkly middle grade fantasy, and a book to help me get my life in better order.
 I didn’t expect each book to fulfill all my reading needs on its own.

 Even more critics will say romance isn’t realistic, that the stories don’t reflect reality.
 For one, there actually are people out there who have found their One True Love in a way they would describe as a “sweeping romance” or “fairytale love story.”
 For two, are you actually telling me that Fiction has to accurately reflect reality?
 Is that really an argument you want to make?
 Please, allow me to direct your attention to the entire speculative fiction genre umbrella, thrillers, action/adventures, medical fiction, westerns, and basically every fiction book that has ever been published and most of the memoirs.
 We don’t read books to read exactly the same things that happen in our real lives.
 Or, at least, I don’t.
 Nor anyone I personally know.
 But you do you, I guess?